island-lang/island-lang.github.io/README.md

 ### Anonymous context

 The room contains a special box, containing a room.
-The inner room is not based on a external blueprint, but is an integral component of the blueprint of the outer room itself.
+The inner room is not based on a secondary blueprint, but is an integral component of the blueprint of the outer room itself.

 ### Context expansion

-I'm relying on a room blueprint that was provided by an external source.
+I'm relying on a room blueprint that was provided to me by an external source.

-I'm not interested in modifying the original, but I can add a bunch of boxes and cast additional spells that would only apply to my own experience of it.
+Instead of directly modifying the original blueprint (which I can't), I can add a bunch of additional boxes and spells that would only effect my own experience of it.

+### Invalid context instantiation

+I have two boxes in the room blueprint, which are set to only contain pens.

+I cast a spell such that if the first has a pen of some color, the other will receive a pen of the same color.

+I create a new room from the blueprint and put pens in _both_ boxes.
+One blue, but the other red.

+The room explodes.

+### Contradictory mapping rules

+I have two boxes in the room blueprint, which are set to only contain pens.

+I cast a spell such that if the first box has a red pen, the second will receive a blue pen.

+Now I cast second spell that if the second box has a blue pen, the first will receive a green pen.

+I can't use this blueprint, since it is invalid.

 # Reactive programming